-4. Physical Therapy
+1. Physical Therapy

+Payment is limited to Physical Therapy Services for Habilitative and Rehabilitative care, where there is a reasonable expectation that the services will produce measurable improvement in the Participant's condition in a reasonable period of time.
+Physical Therapy services are covered when performed by:

+- a) a Physician;

-- a) Payment is limited to Physical Therapy Services related to Habilitative and Rehabilitative care, with reasonable expectation that the services will produce measurable improvement in the Participant's condition in a reasonable period of time.
-Physical Therapy Services are covered when performed by: - (1) A Physician. - (2) A Licensed Physical Therapist provided the Covered Services are directly related to a written treatment regimen prepared by the Therapist. - (3) A Podiatrist. - b) No benefits are provided for: - (1) The following Physical Therapy Services when the specialized skills of a Licensed Physical Therapist are not required: - (a) Range of motion and passive exercises that are not related to restoration of a specific loss of function but are useful in maintaining range of motion in paralyzed extremities. - (b) Assistance in walking, such as that provided in support for feeble or unstable patients. - (2) Facility-related charges for Outpatient Physical Therapy Services, health club dues or charges, or Physical Therapy Services provided in a health club, fitness facility, or similar setting. - (3) General exercise programs, even when recommended by a Physician or a Chiropractic Physician, and even when provided by a Licensed Physical Therapist. - (4) Maintenance, palliative or supportive care. - (5) Behavioral modification services.
+- b) a Licensed Physical Therapist, provided the Covered Services are directly related to a written treatment regimen prepared by the Therapist; or

+- c) a Podiatrist.

+No benefits are provided for:

+- a) The following Physical Therapy Services when the specialized skills of a Licensed Physical Therapist are not required: - (1) range of motion and passive exercises which are not related to restoration of a specific loss of function, but are useful in maintaining range of motion in paralyzed extremities; - (2) assistance in walking such as that provided in support for feeble or unstable patients. - b) Facility related charges for Outpatient Physical Therapy Services, health club dues or charges, or Physical Therapy Services provided in a health club, fitness facility or similar setting. - General exercise programs, even when recommended by a Physician or a Chiropractic Physician, and even when provided by a Licensed Physical Therapist. - d) Maintenance, palliative or supportive care. - e) Behavioral modification services.